ipbes/ipbeswebdocs/docs/userguide/account.rst

 Account Access and Setup
 ------------------------
 An account can be created by visiting https://www.ipbes.net/user/register and entering required information.
 The following information is requested at the time of registration: username, e-mail address, salutation, first name, middle name, last name, job title, affiliation, about,mailing list subscription, and security question.
-Once account's are created, users can log into their accounts to provide additional information.
+Once accounts are created, users can login to provide additional information.
+Account verification can take upto 48 hours.

 .. image:: images/account_register.png
    :alt: User profile page.